This New 706-Unit Integrated Condo near River Valley Starts From $1.298M – And the Price Raises a Big Question for Buyers

 It offers 706 residential units on a 99-year leasehold plot, and will come with a supermarket, an early childhood development centre, and 23 commercial units for rent, which allows the developer to curate the tenant mix and avoid less relevant trades. (e.g. travel agency).

-While the retail vendors have not been confirmed, word is that all 23 units will be F&B outlets.
+While the retail vendors have not been confirmed, word is that some of the 23 units will be F&B outlets.
 Given its proximity to Zion Riverside Food Centre, Great World City, and Robertson Quay (all already strong F&B destinations), these outlets are likely to serve as a complement rather than a core draw.
 Residents will also benefit from direct access to Havelock MRT (TEL), with Great World MRT (TEL) just a short walk away.

+The development comprises three towers: two residential blocks rising 62 storeys, and one SA2 block of 36 storeys.
 The overall site spans about 164,450 sq ft, bigger than Promenade Peak’s 99,953 sq ft site.

 As for the developers, CDL needs little introduction.

-They are behind recent launches such as Norwood Grand, Tembusu Grand, The Myst, CanningHill Piers, Penrose, Irwell Hill Residences, Boulevard 88, and Whistler Grand.
+They are behind recent launches such as Norwood Grand, Tembusu Grand, The Myst, CanningHill Piers, Irwell Hill Residences, Boulevard 88, and Whistler Grand.

 Mitsui Fudosan, by contrast, is not a household name in Singapore’s residential scene, though it is a major Japanese real estate developer with a global portfolio.
 Locally, Mitsui has typically partnered with other players, most notably through TID (a Hong Leong–Mitsui JV) with projects like Lentoria and Lentor Hills, and as part of the consortium for the Jurong Lake District master planning.